How I Make Money Blogging at EdgeofDavid.com

 I don't mind this reality because this work is the actual barrier to entry to keep lazy, stupid people at bay.

-Finally, you also need to know what you're talking about too and demonstrate expertise.
-For example, edgeofdavid.com built on Ghost.org.
-I use, like and understand Ghost.
+Lastly, you also need to know what you're talking about too and demonstrate expertise.

 Affiliate marketing and Edge of David